needle-mirror/com.unity.ai.planner/Documentation~/CustomPlannerExtensions.md

-### Heuristics
+### Cumulative Reward Estimators

-As the planning algorithm used in this package is, at its core, a heuristic graph search, you may wish to provide a custom heuristic for predicting the future cumulative reward (or cost) to be achieved from a given state.
-To do so, create a struct with implements the interface `ICustomHeuristic<TStateData>`, which requires the method
+As the planning algorithm used in this package is, at its core, a heuristic graph search, you may wish to provide a custom heuristic for predicting the future cumulative reward to be achieved from a given state.
+To do so, create a struct with implements the interface `ICustomCumulativeRewardEstimator<TStateData>`, which requires the method

 ```csharp
 BoundedValue Evaluate(TStateData stateData) { ... }